 KIN KAO

 KIN KAO has proved its popularity with the opening of three locations on Hong Kong Island.
 The food is authentic, satisfying, and packed with flavour.
-The bright, no-frills eatery is a good bet for all the Thai classics done right, with wallet-friendly prices to boot. À-la-carte favourites include the Thai-style fried rice with crabmeat (HKD88), many varieties of boat noodles (HKD80), and khao soi (HKD80), a Chiang Mai coconut curry egg-noodle dish with stewed chicken that’s often difficult to come by in Hong Kong.
+The bright, no-frills eatery is a good bet for all the Thai classics done right, with wallet-friendly prices to boot. À-la-carte favourites include the crabmeat omelette (HKD98), many varieties of boat noodle soup with sliced beef (HKD98), and khao soi (HKD80), a Chiang Mai coconut curry egg-noodle dish with stewed chicken that’s often difficult to come by in Hong Kong.

 KIN KAO, multiple locations across Hong Kong